Skip to main contentSkip to footer

 Testing Track

-In 2025, we kicked off an internal Itenium learning series focused on testing: three sessions, each with a different angle, each hands-on and immediately useful in day-to-day project work.
-From test strategy and pyramid thinking, to unit testing and Testcontainers, to end-to-end testing with Playwright — less slides, more real examples, demos, and practical takeaways.
+In 2025, we kicked off an internal Itenium learning series focused on testing: six sessions, each with a different angle, a combination of theoretical and hands-on, immediately useful in day-to-day project work.
+From test strategy and pyramid thinking, to unit testing and Testcontainers, to end-to-end testing with Playwright — slides, real examples, demos, and practical takeaways.

 About this event